 Waters Xevo TQS(1)

-Triple quadrupole mass spectrometer with an electrospray source.
+Triple quadrupole mass spectrometer with an electrospray source, acquired in 2013.
 This mass spectrometer has similar functionality to the other "triple quads", but greater sensitivity.
 We currently use it for specialized workflows and a direct infusion plant-lipid MRM method (Vu et al., Plant J. 80, 728).

 Agilent Gas Chromatograph/Mass Spectrometer (x 2)